Here are my views on presenting the past from slightly different perspectives.

 YOUR OPINIONS.
 Always make clear when it is your personal opinion or idea rather than from a researched source.
 You can get in to trouble passing off idle speculation as fact.
 And never just make stuff up, even if you don’t know the answer to a question.
 It is better to be thought of as not knowing everything rather than as a liar.
 If you make a mistake, that is either pointed out by someone or you have just let your mouth run away with you, correct yourself then and there.
 It is easier and improves your standing with your audience.

 BEING PERSONAL.
 Putting in personal anecdotes helps create a rapport with your audience.
 People like you sharing.
 Being personal makes you a person and not a mere role.
-Don’t do too much of this, and make sure your personal revelations are linked to the site or the material, e.g. this is where my dad used to work.
+However, don’t do too much of this, and make sure your personal revelations are linked to the site or the material.
+For example, ‘this is where my dad used to work’.

-POPULAR CULTURE AND LEGEND.
-These add some contrast to the history or archaeology, but they can be too much of a distraction if you spend too long on them (unless of course this is the focus of the tour).
-However, you do need to be clear how closely they accord or differ from the factual material.
-Historical film and TV references are good for quickly orientating people who are not so familiar with a period of history.
-People also enjoy being told what had been filmed where they are standing.
-Legend and folklore need to be used carefully.
+LEGEND AND FOLKLORE.
+These also provide a nice contrast, but they need to be used carefully.
 There are some fabulous stories, but they may need to be carefully abridged as some are quite long.
+Other legends are merely a couple of sentences, and so may need embellishing to make them more engaging.
 Some myths are claimed by more than one place, so do mention the other claimants, someone from the audience will pick you up on this if you don’t and they may come from there.
 Also, not all folklore and legends are that interesting, some of it can be rather dull.
+People do like to hear about folk traditions, and in particular if they can actually have a go at them, such as touching a healing stone.

 ORRIBLE MURDERS.
 Sensational material is safer to do the further back in time it is.
-With more recent events it can seem tasteless and may even involve relatives of those on the tour.
+With more recent events it can seem tasteless and may even involve the relatives or ancestors of those on the tour.
 But even prehistoric material can be an issue; ‘are you calling my ancestors cannibals?’.
+You may need to change your delivery of the story depending on the audience.
+Warn them if it is going to be graphic.
+Only include if it is relevant.

 END AS YOU BEGAN.
 Have a rehearsed set of words.
 Thank them all for coming and putting up with whatever mishaps may have happened on the way.
 Thank any persons or organisations that helped or sponsored the event.
 Make sure they know the route back to the start if you are not already there or going that way yourself.
 Tell them where to find out more; a flyer, a guidebook, website or publication.
 And, of course, any other tours you will be doing.
-You can leave them with a final thought or quote and then take a bow.
-You have earned it!
+You can leave them with a final thought or quote.
+Then clearly indicate that you have finished with a little bow.
+You have earned it.